guyfridge/CI-CD-Jenkins-GKE/README.md

 # Setting up GKE with Jenkins
-Create the basis of a CI-CD pipeline for testing and deployment of containerized applications using Jenkins and GKE
+Create the basis of a CI-CD pipeline for testing code using Jenkins and GKE

 ## Prerequisites
 1. Create a new project inside your Google Cloud account